ciaraosull/project-2-Whack-A-Mole/README.md

 *   On click of the About Button a Modal Box opens with instructions on how to play.
 The font style was kept consistant within this box to the font and colours used on the main game page.
 The background is darken to cover the game play area slightly but not fully.

-*   The instructions are kept minimula and in easy to use language for children.
-It is thought that an adult will read these to the users that cannot read yet.
-However, as this is a popular and simple game to play the user can still have a try at playing without having to read the instructions.
+*   The instructions are kept minimum and in easy to use language for children.
+As the target audience may not be able to read fully yet, an audio file was placed in this box at the start.
+The user has control over the file and if played it will read down through the instructions for the user.
+If the user closes the box before stopping the audio, the Javascript ensure s the audio file will close automatically for the user and reset it back to the start if the box is opened again.

 *   The X to close the How to Play box changes colour on hover to give feedback to the user it is interactive.
 It is located in the top right of the box where it is typically found accoss most sites.